Soaib-Shaikh/Practical-Node.js-Exam/readme.md

 - Admin area to manage users and recipes (restricted by user role)
 - Simple EJS templates for server-side rendering

-## Default admin login (for testing)

-Use these credentials to log in as admin (if the admin user exists in DB or create one manually):

-- Email: admin@example.com
-- Password: admin123

 If admin user does not exist, create a user directly in the database with role set to `admin` or sign up and manually update the role in the DB.